Starting a business in California takes 7 steps:

 In California, Fictitious Business Names/DBAs aren’t filed with the Secretary of State.
 Instead, they are filed at the county-level (in the county where you do business) with the County Clerk’s Office.
 In order to determine the proper filing forms and fees for a DBA Name, you’ll need to call your County Clerk’s office and ask for instructions.

-You can find all County Clerk information here:
+You can find all County Clerk information on this Counties.org page.

 Newspaper publication (Fictitious Business Name):